JuliaSmoothOptimizers/PartitionedStructures.jl/README.md

-`mul_epm_vector`       | Returns the vector resulting of a product partitioned-matrix vector `build_v!`             | Builds the vector associated to a partitioned-vector `get_v`                | Returns the vector associated to a partitioned-vector  **Warning: it doesn't build the vector** `set_epv!`             | Sets the value of every element vectors `minus_epv!`           | Applies a unary minus on every element vector of a partitioned-vector `add_epv!`             | Performs an elementwise addition between two partitioned-vectors
+`mul_epm_vector`       | Returns the vector resulting of a product partitioned-matrix vector `build_v!`             | Builds the vector associated to a partitioned-vector `get_v`                | Returns the vector associated to a partitioned-vector  **Warning: it doesn't build the vector** `set_epv!`             | Sets the value of every element-vectors `minus_epv!`           | Applies a unary minus on every element-vector of a partitioned-vector `add_epv!`             | Performs an elementwise addition between two partitioned-vectors